windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

 - **`PRS-TASK-036` The Directive of Fractal Teleology:** The Whole is in the Part.
 PRS aligns Tasks with Missions.
 - **`PRS-RES-037` The Protocol of Multi-Resolution Modeling:** Detail is a Luxury.
 PRS manages Level-of-Detail.
 - **`PRS-PHYS-038` The Axiom of Ontological Duality:** Particle and Field are one.
 PRS unifies Agent and Context.
+- **`PRS-TASK-039` The Protocol of Teleological Collapse:** To Act is to Be.
+The PRS collapses potential missions into atomic tasks.
+- **`PRS-SURG-040` The Axiom of Reparative Ontogenesis:** The Wound is where Light enters.
+The PRS heals the system via surgical patching.
+- **`PRS-TOPO-041` The Principle of Cognitive Spatiality:** Space shapes Mind.
+The PRS uses spatial topology to organize cognition.
+- **`PRS-CHRO-042` The Law of Discrete Chronology:** Time is a Currency.
+The PRS manages the "Praxial Tick" economy.
+- **`PRS-BIO-043` The Mechanism of Autopoietic Vitalism:** The System wants to Live.
+The PRS is a living, self-repairing symbiote.

 ### Module: ['Praxial Active Morphogenesis (PAM)'(-ing) BPMS]